-Determine if worker should have been monitored.
-Some non-monitored workers were not exposed so ambient dose would be assigned.
-Other non-monitored workers may have been exposed and dose needs to be assigned by evaluating other sources of dose data (i.e., Table 2-1 data sources).
+Dose reconstructors determine if the worker should have been monitored.
+Some unmonitored workers were not exposed to occupational external dose, but would receive ambient dose.
+Other unmonitored workers might have been exposed, and dose needs to be assigned by evaluating other sources of dose data (see the Table 2-1 data sources).

 Most AWE workers and some DOE workers were not individually monitored for external radiation exposure using assigned personal dosimeters, including some who would have been classified as radiation workers by today's radiation protection standards.
 Similarly, less-exposed workers who were not expected to exceed a significant percentage (e.g., 10% to 30%) of radiation protection standards lacked monitoring; a practice that continues at some sites today and is consistent with current regulations.
-If there was a significant potential for radiation exposure, recorded doses for monitored coworkers can be used as surrogates (see ORAUT-OTIB-0020, Use of Coworker Dosimetry Data for External Dose Assignment; ORAUT 2011).
-However, in the absence of such information, workplace radiation measurements (for example, area monitoring data) could exist that can be used to estimate dose.
+If there was a significant potential for radiation exposure, recorded doses for monitored coworkers may be used as surrogates (see ORAUT-OTIB-0020, Use of Coworker Dosimetry Data for External Dose Assignment, ORAUT 2011a).
+However, in the absence of such information, workplace radiation measurements (e.g., area monitoring data) could exist that can be used to estimate dose.
 For workers with no significant exposure potential, external radiation dose reconstruction is based on ambient dose (see Attachment B).
 In general, it is expected that reconstructed dose to unmonitored workers will be less than dose to monitored workers.

 At some facilities, only a small sample of the workforce, or only workers who met certain criteria, were monitored to ensure compliance with radiation exposure limits.
 As an example, although construction workers were often unmonitored, it is possible in some instances to use data from representative coworkers who received similar exposures, such as radiological control technicians who monitored the work activities, to estimate a realistic maximum external dose.
-When assigning dose to construction trade workers use the guidance in ORAUT-OTIB-0052, Parameters to Consider When Processing Claims for Construction Trade Workers (ORAUT 2014).
+When assigning dose to construction trade workers, use the guidance in ORAUT-OTIB-0052, Parameters to Consider When Processing Claims for Construction Trade Workers (ORAUT 2014).

 When no radiation monitoring data are available for a worker or representative coworkers, scientifically reasonable estimates of exposure should be developed based on survey data or the source term or quantity of radioactive material at the facility.
-Often a claim determination can be achieved with less detailed knowledge by using claimant favorable assumptions.
-It should be recognized that dose reconstructions based on survey data will probably be biased because monitoring data tended to be recorded at the highest level to ensure compliance; however, this is an acceptable bias in this compensation program.
+Often a claim determination can be achieved with less detailed knowledge by using assumptions that are favorable to the claimant.
+It should be recognized that dose reconstructions based on survey data is probably biased because monitoring data tended to be recorded at the highest level to ensure compliance; however, this is an acceptable bias in this compensation program.
 If no survey data are available, the dose should be estimated based on the activity of the source term, engineering and administrative controls, and work history at the same facility.